jguida941/software-testing-handbook/README.md

 ## IMPORTANT: This Repository Contains Intentionally Vulnerable Code for Education

-This repository demonstrates security vulnerability remediation by maintaining both vulnerable and secure versions of a Spring Boot application.
+This repository demonstrates security vulnerability remediation by maintaining both vulnerable and significantly improved versions of a Spring Boot application.

 ---